What does mental health leadership look like today?

 The mind is not isolated from the world that it lives in.

-As we map our road forward to a ‘COVID-normal’, what are we going to take with us and what will we leave behind?
+As we map our road forward to a ‘COVID-normal’, leaders must decide what are we going to take with us and what will we leave behind?

 This pandemic has hit pause on our routines and given us all a chance to reflect on the factors contributing to our wellbeing as individuals, organisations and as a society.
 We see cries for help to mental health hotlines spike, fears of domestic violence increase during iso and a general malaise of youth who were already struggling to envisage a bright future for themselves.
 Mental Health professionals are highlighting a secondary curve likely to escalate, that of mental health.